csci430-os/assg01/README.md

 address exactly equal to the upper bound of 1000 or bigger is an illegal reference, and should also generate an exception.

+This function takes an integer virtual address as input, and it returns an integer result, the real address/index into the real memory for the simulation.
+This function should be defined as a `const` member function.
+It does not change the state of memory, registers or any other member variables of the hypothetical machine class.
+Such functions that only return information or provide a utility for other functions, but do not change the state of the class, are declared `const` so that the compiler knows that you are guaranteeing that the object will not change state when this function is called.

 Once you have completed this task and are satisfied with your solution, commit your changes to the `Feedback` pull request of your GitHub classroom repository.